Music for the Eyes

 Calligraphy is music for the eyes…

-Spend time with award winning artists and scholars who will be your instructor and share their unique perspectives on art and spirituality and guide you with hands on experience in exploring different calligraphy styles and scripts…
+Spend time with award winning artists and scholars who will be your instructor, share their unique perspectives on art and spirituality and guide you with hands on experience in exploring different calligraphy styles and the art of illumination.

 Step into the sacred space of Dar al Islam, an American Islamic sacred space dreamed and designed by the internationally renowned architect, Hassan Al Fathy.
 Al Fathy wrote the book Architecture for the Poor and was consciously trying to create structures that seamlessly melded with the nature and environment of the each place...